osotsia/ion_flux/README.md

 Here is the exact lifecycle of your physics:

-1.   **Frontend (The DSL):** Pure Python captures your mathematical intent via operator overloading into a lightweight Abstract Syntax Tree (AST).
-Because the AST is purely semantic, operators like `fx.grad` and `fx.div` are strictly topology-agnostic.
-The exact same Python node dynamically adapts to represent a 1D Cartesian finite-volume stencil, a volume-scaled spherical particle, or an unstructured 3D graph traversal depending on context.

-2.   **Middle-end (The Translator):** The Python compiler traverses the AST and lowers your continuous PDEs into a discrete, mass-conservative C++ residual using the Finite Volume Method (FVM).
-It automatically handles the hardest parts of numerical modeling, such as flattening hierarchical macro/micro domains into efficient C-arrays, stitching piecewise interface fluxes, and injecting Arbitrary Lagrangian-Eulerian (ALE) kinematics for moving meshes.
-Once the C++ file is generated, the Python AST is no longer used in the numerical execution loop.

-3.   **Backend (The AD Compiler):** The generated C++ is passed to `clang++` equipped with the Enzyme LLVM plugin.
-Unlike traditional ML frameworks that differentiate slow computation graphs in memory, Enzyme performs Automatic Differentiation on the machine code (IR) *after* LLVM has aggressively optimized it.
-This Ahead-of-Time (AOT) process statically emits mathematically exact Forward Jacobians and Reverse-Mode Vector-Jacobian Products (VJPs) into a `.so` binary.
+1. **Frontend (The DSL)**
+   * First, we capture your physics in a lightweight Abstract Syntax Tree (AST) using pure Python operator overloading, cleanly separating mathematical intent from execution.
+   * You don't have to write geometric boilerplate.
+Topology-agnostic operators (`fx.grad`, `fx.div`) dynamically adapt to 1D lines, spherical particles, or unstructured 3D graphs without altering the mathematical syntax.

+2. **Middle-end (The Compiler)**
+   * The compiler automatically handles numerical discretization, lowering your continuous PDEs into a mass-conservative C++ residual (FVM).
+   * It flattens complex hierarchical domains (like micro-particles inside a macro-electrode) into contiguous 1D C-arrays.
+This maximizes CPU cache locality and enables fast SIMD vectorization.
+   * Once the C++ source is generated, we completely discard the Python AST.
+Because the numerical execution loop never touches Python objects, the engine avoids interpreter overhead and memory bloat.

+3. **Backend (The AD Compiler)**
+   * Instead of differentiating slow math in Python, we pass the C++ to `clang++` and let the Enzyme AD plugin differentiate the highly optimized machine code (LLVM IR) natively.
+   * This generates exact analytical gradients as compiled functions.
+Because we don't build massive "tape" computation graphs in RAM to track gradients, `ion_flux` avoids the Out-Of-Memory (OOM) crashes typical of standard machine learning frameworks.
+   * Everything compiles Ahead-of-Time (AOT) into a portable `.so` shared library, giving you instantaneous 0ms cold-starts for serverless cloud deployments.

-4.   **Runtime (The Native Solver):** Python loads the compiled binary via FFI into a memory-safe Rust orchestrator, entirely bypassing the Python Global Interpreter Lock (GIL).
-Rust drives the stiff implicit integration loop (using adaptive VSVO BDF solvers), feeding Enzyme's exact Jacobians into highly optimized O(N) Banded solvers or Sparse LU / Matrix-Free GMRES backends depending on your mesh complexity.
-The engine also interfaces with the battle-tested LLNL SUNDIALS suite (IDA) as an alternative solver.
+4. **Runtime (The Native Solver)**
+   * Python loads the compiled binary via FFI into a memory-safe Rust orchestrator.
+This completely bypasses the Python Global Interpreter Lock (GIL) to unlock massive task parallelism.
+   * To solve stiff battery dynamics efficiently, Rust feeds Enzyme's exact Jacobians into adaptive BDF integrators backed by Sparse LU or Matrix-Free GMRES linear solvers.
+   * The engine also interfaces with the LLNL SUNDIALS suite (IDA) as an alternative solver.